Department of Engineering Technology

 TECH 1211 - Computer Programming (3)

 (CETH).
 Computer usage in engineering technology; emphasis on use of computer programming in solving technical problems.
-Three lecture hours per week.
+Two hours lecture; 3 hours lab per week.
 PREREQUISITE: TECH 1010.

 TECH 1411 - Introduction to Technology (1)